puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_re`

-* `validate_re`: Performs simple validation of a string against one or more regular expressions.
+Performs simple validation of a string against one or more regular expressions.
 The first argument of this function should be the string to test, and the second argument should be a stringified regular expression (without the // delimiters) or an array of regular expressions.
 If none of the regular expressions match the string passed in, compilation aborts with a parse error.